mmagician/mmagician.github.io/content/posts/lookups-ml-pcs.md

 ### Motivation for lookups

 First, we need to put Lasso, or lookup arguments in general, into some context.
 Suppose the prover has a long and complex program that he wishes to prove a correct execution of.
 A natural step would be to arithmetize this computation (e.g. using R1CS) and later use some off-the-shelf SNARK to succinctly generate a proof.
-The problem with this naive approach is that real-world computation rarely operates on finite field elements as required by R1CS - instead, the program uses e.g. unsigned 64-bit integers as the basis to construct some complex computation.
+The problem with this naive approach is that real-world computation rarely operates on finite field elements as required by R1CS - instead, the program makes use of CPU friendly types, such as 64-bits integer, to construct some complex computation.

 This leads to a mismatch of representations and our arithmetization needs to account for this: otherwise the arithmetic circuit gives extra adversarial power to the prover by letting him “wrap around” the field modulus.
 Consider e.g. the simple program: